-When someone learns that you’ll be heading off to college for the first time, they always seem to go on about all the wonderful things you’re going to experience.
+When someone learns that you’ll be heading off to college for the first time, they always seem to go on about all the wonderful things you’re going to experience on the road to obtaining your degree—independence, new friendships, college games, amazing learning experiences.
 And, for the most part, they’re right.
 But no one ever seems to mention all the things you’ll miss when you go to college.
 They may be small things, but when they’re suddenly taken away from you, they become a lot more important.

-Just an empty bathroom, that’s it.
+Just an empty bathroom, that’s all I wanted.
 Preferably clean, but honestly I wasn’t going to be picky.
 “Oh finally,” I said out loud as I opened the door to the third bathroom in two minutes and, at last, saw an open stall.

 I pushed it open and instantly backed out.
 (Maybe I shouldn’t have made “clean” only a preference.)